MIXRTs: Toward Interpretable Multi-Agent Reinforcement Learning via Mixing Recurrent Soft Decision Trees: Mixing Recurrent SDTs Architecture

-\textbf{Mixing Trees.} The mixing trees architecture is a feed-forward ensemble tree connecting local and joint action-value functions, similar to hyper RTCs without history embedding.
-It incorporates the information of global state $s_t$ into individual action-value functions during the centralized training process, and produces the weights of the local action-value in the joint action-value $Q_{tot}$.
-Unlike VDN or QMIX, we assume that the joint action-value function can be weighted by the $Q$-values as
+The mixing trees architecture follows an interpretable Q-value decomposition that connects the local and joint action-value functions via feed-forward ensemble trees, which is similar to the ensemble of RTCs but without embedding the history information.
+During the centralized training process, it incorporates the information of global state $s_t$ into individual action-value functions and produces the weights of the local action-value in the joint action-value $Q_{tot}$.
+The main assumption is that the joint action-value function can be additively decomposed into value functions across agents.
+However, unlike VDN or QMIX, we assume that the joint action-value function can be approximated as a linear weighting of the individual Q-values

-where $\mathbf{\bm{\tau}}$ and $\boldsymbol{u}$ are joint action-observation and joint action, respectively.
-It is still sufficient to enforce the monotonicity by imposing a constraint on the relationship between $Q_{tot}$ and each agent $Q_i$, the theoretical proof of the assumption can be found in Appendix~\ref{Proofs}.
+where $\mathbf{\bm{\tau}}$ and $\boldsymbol{u}$ are joint action-observation and joint action, respectively, and we force the assignment of positive credit weights $W_i > 0$.
+The linear weighting is chosen to provide a reliable interpretation of the relationships among agents.
+In general, the agent assigned a higher credit assignment with a larger weight $W_i$ makes a greater contribution to the team.

-In detail, we employ the interpretable hyper RTCs to obtain the weights $W_i$ for each agent $i$.
-Each root of hyper RTCs takes individual action-value $Q_i$ and the global state $s^t$ vector as input as
+In detail, we employ the interpretable RTCs to obtain weights $W_i$ for each agent $i$, which establish relations from the individuals to the global.
+Each filter of RTCs takes the individual action value $Q_i$ and the global state $s^t$ as inputs, and calculates the probability of transitioning to the left child node as

-where $w^j_q$, $w^j_s$, and $b^j$ are learnable parameters for each layer of the RTC.
-After the inference process, we can obtain the joint probability distributions $P^{l}$ at the leaf node layer.
-Here, we utilize the same operation as the individual action-value RTCs with $H$ trees to obtain the stable weights
+where $w^j_q$, $w^j_s$, and $b^j$ are learnable parameters for each node of RTCs.
+After the inference process, we obtain the joint probability distributions $P^{l}$ at the leaf layer.
+To achieve stable weights, we employ an ensemble mechanism with $H$ trees, resulting in

-where $\theta^l_i, w_\phi$ are the learnable parameters and the mixing weight $W_i$ is non-negative with softmax operation to enforce the monotonicity between $Q_{tot}$ and each $Q_i$.
+where $\theta^l_i\in \mathbb{R}$ and $w_\phi\in \mathbb{R}^{1\times n}$ are learnable parameters in one tree.
+The mixing weight $W_i$ is ensured to be positive through the use of softmax operation, which enforces monotonicity between $Q_{tot}$ and each $Q_i$.
+Here, the goal of the mixing architecture is not only to achieve efficient value decomposition but also to provide an intuitive interpretation that highlights the importance of observation attributes and the weights of each agent at different time steps within an episode.
+Further, Theorem~\ref{theorem1} provides a theoretical analysis showing that MIXRTs guarantee monotonicity by imposing a simple constraint on the relationship between $Q_{tot}$ and each $Q_i$, which is sufficient to satisfy Eq.~\ref{Eq2}.
+This allows each agent $i$ to participate in a decentralized execution solely by choosing greedy actions.